har-byte/Malicious-Web-Content-Detection-Using-Machine-Learning/README.md

-# Malicious Web Content Detection using Machine Learning
+# Malicious Web Content Detection using Machine Learning.
+# This is an amazing projects.

 #### NOTE -
 #### 1. If you face any issue, first refer to [Troubleshooting.md](docs/Troubleshooting.md).
 If you are still not able to resolve it, please file an issue with the appropriate template (Bug report, question, custom issue or feature request).